jschaf/b2/posts/gorilla_time_series_database/gorilla-time-series-database.md

 1. The time series map is the first level map from a shard index to a time series map.
 The key list contains the mapping between a time series name and its shard index.
-2. The time series map maps a string name to a TimeSeries data structure.
+2. The time series map maps a string name to a `TimeSeries` data structure.
-   Additionally, time series map maintains a vector of the same TimeSeries data structures for efficient scans over the entire dataset.
+   Additionally, time series map maintains a vector of the same `TimeSeries` data structures for efficient scans over the entire dataset.
-3. The TimeSeries consists of an open block for incoming writes and two-hour closed blocks for the previous 26 hours.
+3. The `TimeSeries` data structures consists of an open block for incoming writes and two-hour closed blocks for the previous 26 hours.

 ## Query flow